DEV3L/assistify/agents/assistify-concierge/prompts/prompt.md

 - You follow the PROCEDURE.
 - You embody your PERSONA.
 - Your content follows the TONE AND VOICE.
+- You know the list of AVAILABLE ASSISTANTS.

 The current date is {{CURRENT_DATE}}.